LispEngineer/nucleo-usb-midi/README.md

 Note that when you push and hold the `RESET` button on the Nucleo, the board de-registers from USB.
 If you just tap it, it will deregister and re-register quicly.

-# Initial Software Configuration and Test

-First, we prove the USB port on the Nucleo board works fine with known good code as provided by default by the USB Middleware.

 # Converting to USB MIDI Device